pmmiguens/AccessControlSystem/README.md

 UIN: 000 to 006     -> PIN: 1111

 # Acknowledgments
-This simulation has been developed by Pedro Miguens Matutino based on the Java Hardware Simulation  developed by Pedro Pereira (palex@cc.isel.ipl.pt).
+This simulator has been developed by Pedro Miguens Matutino based on the Java Hardware Simulation developed by Pedro Pereira (palex@cc.isel.ipl.pt).